Eugene Lang (writer)

-Eugene Lang is Director (Acting) and Assistant Professor (continuing adjunct), School of Policy Studies, Queen's University.
+Eugene Lang is an Assistant Professor (continuing adjunct), School of Policy Studies, Queen's University.
 He was a former chief of staff to two of Canada’s Liberal ministers of defence from 2002 to 2006.

 Career

 Lang worked in the federal government in advisory roles.
 Lang worked as chief of staff to two Ministers of National Defence (John McCallum and Bill Graham), chief of staff to the Secretary of State (Finance), Senior Economist, Finance Canada, as an economic policy advisor to Herb Gray, and as a policy advisor to the Solicitor General of Canada.

-Lang works at Queen's University, where he teaches in the MPA and Professional MPA (mid career) programs.